-Follow these guidelines:
+Follow these guidelines to help avoid injuries to you and others:

-- To help avoid injuries to you and others, read and follow all the instructions on the fuel pump island. - Turn off the engine when refueling. - Keep sparks, flames, and smoking materials away from fuel. - Do not leave the fuel pump unattended. - Avoid using electronic devices while refueling. - Do not reenter the vehicle while pumping fuel. - Keep children away from the fuel pump and never let children pump fuel. - Fuel can spray out if the refueling nozzle is inserted too quickly.
-This spray can happen if the tank is nearly full, and is more likely in hot weather.
-Insert the refueling nozzle slowly and wait for any hiss noise to stop prior to beginning to flow fuel.
+- Read and follow all the instructions on the fuel pump island. - Turn off the engine when refueling. - Keep sparks, flames, and smoking materials away from fuel. - Do not leave the fuel pump unattended. - Avoid using electronic devices while refueling. - Do not re-enter the vehicle while pumping fuel. - Keep children away from the fuel pump and never let children pump fuel.